 It is not uncommon for couples to find themselves facing difficulties in their marriage that lead to one or both parties believing it would be more beneficial for the partnership to end.
 While divorce is most likely the first thing that comes to mind, couples have another option they can utilize to make the process easier.
 Legal separation is a commonly used solution for couples seeking a resolution to their marital qualms without completely dissolving the marriage.

 If you are considering putting an end to your marriage, you may want to weigh the options of both legal separation and divorce, figuring out which one best fits your needs.
 Family law matters like divorce are complicated and pose many potential problems, which is why having an expert to guide you through the process is highly beneficial.
-If you and your spouse find yourself in a separation or divorce situation, call the team at Hildebrand Law for help.
+If you and your spouse find yourself in a separation or divorce situation, call the team at Hildebrand Law, PC for help.

 Legal Separation in Arizona